Eros (concept)

 Eros (/ˈɪərɒs/, /ˈɛrɒs, irɒs, -oʊs/; from Ancient Greek ἔρως 'love, desire') is a concept in ancient Greek philosophy referring to sensual or passionate love, from which the term erotic is derived.
 Eros has also been used in philosophy and psychology in a much wider sense, almost as an equivalent to "life energy".
-The Protestant author C. S. Lewis posits it as one of the four ancient Greek words for love in Christianity, alongside storge, philia, and agape.
+Psychoanalysis uses the term to describe the universal desire that drives all innate needs (of the id), which according to Freud is identical to Plato's conception.
+The Protestant philosopher C. S. Lewis posits it as one of the four ancient Greek words for love in Christianity, alongside storge, philia, and agape.

 In literature

-The classical Greek tradition
+Classical Greek tradition

-In the classical world, erotic love was generally referred to as a kind of madness or theia mania ("madness from the gods").
-This love passion was described through an elaborate metaphoric and mythological schema involving "love's arrows" or "love darts", the source of which was often the personified figure of Eros (or his Latin counterpart, Cupid), or another deity (such as Rumor).
+In the classical world, erotic love was generally described as a kind of madness or theia mania ("madness from the gods").
+This erotic love was described through an elaborate metaphoric and mythological schema involving "love's arrows" or "love darts", the source of which was often the personified figure of Eros (or his Latin counterpart, Cupid), or another deity (such as Rumor).
 At times the source of the arrows was said to be the image of the beautiful love object itself.
-If these arrows were to arrive at the lover's eyes, they would then travel to and 'pierce' or 'wound' their heart and overwhelm them with desire and longing (lovesickness).
+If these arrows struck the lover's eyes, they would then travel to and 'pierce' or 'wound' their heart and overwhelm them with desire and longing (lovesickness).
 The image of the "arrow's wound" was sometimes used to create oxymorons and rhetorical antithesis concerning its pleasure and pain.